 v Proving past profits to demand lost future profits

-The above comments target a notion of predictability since compensation of lost profits involves an element of future damages, which becomes the governing principle and allows for award of lost profits even in the absence of past profitability.69
+The above comments target a notion of predictability because compensation of lost profits involves an element of future damages, which becomes the governing principle and allows for award of lost profits even in the absence of past profitability.73

 As a brief review of the most recent ITA jurisprudence demonstrates, differences continue to exist as to the applicable standard for compensation for expropriation.
-Often, this is driven by the particular facts of a case, and no one measure or method can cover all of the possible factual scenarios.
+Often, this is driven by the particular facts of a case, and no one measure or method can cover all of the possible factual scenarios, even though some consensus begins to emerge.
 However, on the issue of compensation for unlawful expropriation, all parties would benefit from more clarity and consistency in the ITA jurisprudence and model IIAs.
 One would hope that such a standard might soon evolve with increased scrutiny of IIAs and the decision-making process within arbitral tribunals.

 2 Draft ILC Articles on the Responsibility of States for Internationally Wrongful Acts, Article 34.

-3 R Doltzer and C Schreuer, Principles of International Investment Law, 2012, page 98.
+3 R Doltzer and C Schreuer, Principles of International Investment Law, 2012, p.
+98.

-4 I Marboe, Calculation of Compensation and Damages in International Investment Law, 2017, page 80.
+4 I Marboe, Calculation of Compensation and Damages in International Investment Law, 2017, p.
+80.

 5 Factory at Chorzów (Germany v.
 Poland), Merits, 1928 PCIJ (Ser.
 A) No. 17 (13 September), Composition of the Court: President Anzilotti; Former President Huber; Judges Lord Finlay, Nyholm, de Bustamante, Altamira, Oda, Pessoa; Deputy Judge Beichmann; National Judges Rabel, Ehrlich.

-6 For further discussion on the historical development of the compensation standard, see I Marboe, Calculation of Compensation and Damages in International Investment Law, 2017, pages 44–50.
+6 For further discussion on the historical development of the compensation standard, see I Marboe, Calculation of Compensation and Damages in International Investment Law, 2017, pp. 44–50.

-7 ILC Articles, commentary 2 to Article 31; See also S Ripinsky and K Williams, Damages in International Investment Law, 2015 (reprinted), page 53.
+7 ILC Articles, commentary 2 to Article 31; See also S Ripinsky and K Williams, Damages in International Investment Law, 2015 (reprinted), p.
+53.

 8 M W Friedman and F Lavaud, Damages Principles in Investment Arbitration in the Guide to Damages in International Arbitration, 2017, page 97; ILC Articles, commentary 3 to Article 35.